signehbo/Sequence-Diversity-Analyzer/README.md

 ### **Features:**
 - **Upload a FASTA file**: The tool accepts a multi-sequence FASTA file as input.
-- **Align sequences**: The tool automatically aligns sequences using MAFFT.
+- **Padding and sanitizing sequences**: The tool pads and sanitizes sequences to ensure that they are the same length and dont contain dots or spaces.
 - **Compute conservation scores**: Each position in the alignment receives a conservation score, indicating how conserved the residue is across sequences.
 - **View a consensus sequence**: The most common residues at each position are displayed.
 The user can choose between two tie-breaking strategies for consensus calculation.
+Mark ties as X: If multiple residues have the same frequency, they are marked as 'X'.
+Choose first winner: The first most common residue found in the alignment column is chosen.
 - **Visualize conservation**: A graph plots conservation scores across the sequence, highlighting conserved and variable regions.

 ### **Sample interface:**